Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Positive speed regime

 for any $K\geq K_0$ for some $K_0$. \end{theorem}

-Used in combination with the existence of a law of large numbers provided by the existence of a regeneration structure this will allow us to prove the positivity of the speed if $E_*[c_*]<\infty$.
-Let us enumerate the keep points for proving the previous result. \begin{enumerate} \item The number en visits to a good point is bounded (see Lemma~\ref{backbone}).
-This limits the expected number of entries in a trap to, roughly, the size of its border. \item The time spent during one visit to a trap is linked to its size and the conductances in that trap (see Lemma~\ref{time_trap}).
-It is already know by Lemma~\ref{BL_size_closed_box} that the size of traps is extremely small, so we may neglect this effect. \item The conductances in traps are, relatively, similar to usual conductances.
-In particular, they do not have infinite expectation and cannot force zero-speed (see Lemma~\ref{cond_trap}). \end{enumerate}
+Used in combination with the existence of a law of large numbers provided by the existence of a regeneration structure, this will allow us to prove the positivity of the speed if $E_*[c_*]<\infty$.
+Let us enumerate the key points for proving the previous result: \begin{longlist}[(3)] \item[(1)] The number of visits to a good point is bounded; see Lemma \ref{backbone}.
+This limits the expected number of entries in a trap to, roughly, the size of its border. \item[(2)] The time spent during one visit to a trap is linked to the size of the trap and the conductances in that trap; see Lemma \ref {timetrap}.
+It is already known by Lemma \ref{BLsizeclosedbox} that the size of traps is extremely small, so we will be able to neglect the effect from the size of traps. \item[(3)] The conductances in traps are, relatively, similar to usual conductances.
+In particular, they do not have infinite expectation and cannot force zero-speed; see Lemma \ref{condtrap}. \end{longlist}

-This reasoning allows us to say that, essentially, $\Delta_n$ should be of the same order as the number of sites visited before $\Delta_n$, since there is no local trapping.
-More precisely, we get an upper-bound of $\ES[\Delta_n]$ in terms of the number of sites visited in a regeneration box (see Lemma~\ref{lkjh}).
-The last step of the proof is to estimate the probability that we reach $x$ during the first regeneration time, see Lemma~\ref{hit_trap}.
+This reasoning allows us to say that, essentially, $\Delta_n$ should be of the same order as the number of sites visited before $\Delta_n$ (i.e., of order $n$), since there is no local trapping.
+More precisely, we get an upper-bound of $\ES[\Delta_n]$ in terms of the number of the probability of reaching a point during the first regeneration time; see Lemma~\ref{lkjh}.
+The last step of the proof is to estimate the probability that we reach $x$ during the first regeneration time; see Lemma~\ref{hittrap}.

 We proceed to give the details associated with the previous outline.
-Firstly, we notice \begin{lemma} For any $x\in \text{GOOD}_K(\omega)$ we have
+First, we notice: \begin{lemma} For any $x\in\mathrm{GOOD}_K(\omega)$, we have

 \end{lemma}